MicrosoftDocs/powerbi-docs/powerbi-docs/report-server/install-powerbi-desktop.md

 # Install Power BI Desktop optimized for Power BI Report Server
 Learn how to install Power BI Desktop optimized for Power BI Report Server.

-You will need to download and install Power BI Desktop optimized for Power BI Report Server.
-This is a different release from the Power BI Desktop that is used with the Power BI service.
-This is needed to make sure that the report server can indirect with a known version of the reports and model.
+To create Power BI reports for Power BI Report Server, you need to download and install Power BI Desktop optimized for Power BI Report Server.
+This release is different from the Power BI Desktop used with the Power BI service.
+Using this release makes sure that the report server can interact with a known version of the reports and model.

 > [!NOTE]
-> Power BI Desktop and Power BI Desktop optimized for Power BI Report Server can be installed side by side.
+> You can install Power BI Desktop and Power BI Desktop optimized for Power BI Report Server side by side on the same computer.

-## Download and install
+## Download and install Power BI Desktop

-### Download and install from the report server web portal

 The easiest way to be sure you have the most up-to-date version of Power BI Desktop optimized for Power BI Report Server is to start from the web portal of your report server.